 Emma Rivers Baird, E.I., is a civil engineer with private sector experience in designing and drafting various water conveyance and waste water treatment projects and manual writing.
-As the DEP State Stormwater Engineer, Emma provides engineering support to the Districts for numerous stormwater projects.
-She is also coordinating the activities of the Stormwater Rulemaking Technical Advisory Committee (TAC), charged with minimizing the impact of known sources of nutrient pollution and strengthening regulatory requirements, under the Clean Waterways Act, Chapter 2020-150, Laws of Florida.
-More information about this important initiative is available.
+As the DEP State Stormwater Engineer, Emma provides engineering support to the districts for numerous stormwater projects.
+She is also coordinating the activities of the Stormwater Rulemaking Technical Advisory Committee, charged with minimizing the impact of known sources of nutrient pollution and strengthening regulatory requirements, under the Clean Waterways Act, Chapter 2020-150, Laws of Florida.